gconnect/gconnect/README.md

 ## 📫 How to reach me: ...

 I am open for well-paid remote jobs and gigs.
-You can reach me on [twitter](https://twitter.com/agatevureglory) or send a [mail](mailto:agatevureglorya@gmail.com)
+You can reach me on [twitter](https://twitter.com/agatevureglory) or send a [mail](mailto:agatevureglorya@gmail.com)  and on [linkedln](https://www.linkedin.com/in/glory-agatevure-47a222ab)

 ## 😄 Pronouns: ...